vkartik88/MATLAB/README.md

 2. VBLAST:
 	This is used to simulated a weighted Successive Interference Cancelling (SIC) VBLAST receiver for a N x N MIMO system.

-	This is partially vectorized and can be slow for higher values of N. The code has a few modifications to be made to work for Rectangular system.
+	This is partially vectorized and can be slow for higher values of N. The code needs a few modifications before it can be used for a Rectangular MIMO system.

 	Stay tuned for a Python version of this code as well.